December is Drunk and Drugged Driving Awareness Month

 Unfortunately, it appears that Oregon is on track to having another record year in terms of December accidents.
 For example, it was reported that on December 6th, an impaired driver struck an Oregon State Police car near Gold Beach on Highway 101.
 With accidents like these happening so early in the holiday season, Oregon law enforcement agencies have realized that it’s time to take another approach.

-This year, state agencies are taking a much stronger stance on the impaired driving issue in order to ensure that drivers remain safe on the roads and don’t find themselves in need of a Portland car accident lawyer.
-This is why the Oregon Department of Transportation has joined a national campaign that was created in order to reduce the amount of fatalities, injuries, and crashes that may occurring during this time of year.
+This year, state agencies are taking a much stronger stance on the impaired driving issue in order to ensure that drivers remain safe on the roads and don’t find themselves in need of a Portland injury lawyer.
+This is why the Oregon Department of Transportation has joined a national campaign that was created in order to reduce the amount of fatalities, injuries, and crashes that may occur during this time of year.
 Governor Kitzhaber has deemed December the Drunk and Drugged Driving Awareness Month, and is urging Oregon citizens to drive safely, plan ahead, and watch out for others.